Polyakov loop correlator in perturbation theory: Calculation of the normalized Polyakov loop correlator

 The first term in the expansion of the numerator does not depend on $r$ and is exactly the same as $-2$ times the scale $\pi T$ contribution to a single Polyakov loop (without the color factor), which can be found in~\cite{Brambilla:2010xn}.
 The second order term in this expansion can be calculated by the same methods.
-The integrals without the self energy are all scaleless and vanish in dimensional regularization.
-Furthermore, we have checked that higher powers in $r$ all vanish in the integral with the one-loop self energy (cf.\ Appendix~\ref{Details}), so there are no $(r\pi T)^4$ or higher thermal corrections at order $\alpha_\mathrm{s}^2$.
+The integrals without the self-energy are all scaleless and vanish in dimensional regularization.
+Furthermore, we have checked that higher powers in $r$ all vanish in the integral with the one-loop self-energy (cf.\ Appendix~\ref{Details}), so there are no $(r\pi T)^4$ or higher thermal corrections at order $\alpha_\mathrm{s}^2$.

-The last contribution comes from the region $k\sim m_D$, where again the numerator is expanded, but now the expansion of the denominator in terms of the self energy is different:
+The last contribution comes from the region $k\sim m_D$, where again the numerator is expanded, but now the expansion of the denominator in terms of the self-energy is different: